JeringTech/Javascript.NodeJS/ReadMe.md

 ```

 #### Why do NodeJS Modules exist?
-To answer this question, lets consider the impetus for the creation of javascript modules in general.
+To answer this question, let us consider the impetus for the creation of javascript modules in general.
 Web pages used to include scripts like so:
 ``` html
 <html>
     ...